 Practically, concentration in our food system looks like:

 To transform our agrifood system from one that is monopolized and brittle to one that is democratic, equitable, ecological and resilient will take many solutions and experiments across all scales and sectors of food production and consumption.
-Independent family farmers, working people and the rural communities they call home need bold action now.
-This requires thoughtful research, better government policy, and market innovation.
-Family Farm Action Alliance is working with a broad range of allies on campaigns across the spectrum to build an inclusive economy that revitalizes rural America.
-Learn more about our anti-monopoly campaigns here.
+Based on the conclusions of this report, Family Farm Action Alliance developed a comprehensive toolkit for Congress to tackle the dangerous levels of consolidation in our food system.